wattsjake/scratch/sartorius_scale/README.md

 Project: Sartorius Scale Interface
 ----------------------------------

-Contact: Noah & Jacob
+*Contact:* Noah & Jacob

-Description: This is a python script that interfaces with a Sartorius Scale
+*Description:* Repository for interfacing with the Sartorius Scale.
+There are two (2) different types of interfaces that we have to communicated with the Sartorius Scale.
+The first is a USB type A and the second is a USB type C.

 ### Serial_type_a_usb.py
     Sartorius Scale Name - ENTRIS323-1S